syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 'New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open 'Instantiate the spreadsheet creation engine
-Dim excelEngine As ExcelEngine = New ExcelEngine()

-'Instantiate the Excel application object
+Using excelEngine As ExcelEngine = New ExcelEngine() 'Instantiate the Excel application object
   Dim application As IApplication = excelEngine.Excel

   'Assigns default application version application.DefaultVersion = ExcelVersion.Excel2013

   'A new workbook is created equivalent to creating a new workbook in Excel 'Create a workbook with 1 worksheet
   Dim workbook As IWorkbook = application.Workbooks.Create(1)

   'Access first worksheet from workbook
   Dim worksheet As IWorksheet = workbook.Worksheets(0)

   'Adding text to a cell
   worksheet.Range("A1").Text = "Hello World"

   'Saving the workbook to disk in XLSX format workbook.SaveAs("Sample.xlsx")

   'Closing the workbook
   workbook.Close()

-'Dispose the Excel engine
-excelEngine.Dispose()
+End Using
 {% endhighlight %}

 {% highlight UWP %}